Let's be realistic.

 - Be patient.
 Again, patience helps.
 If this is your first time traveling solo you have to get used to being by yourself, to taking care of everything by yourself, eating alone and more.
 It takes a little time to get used to that.
 I recommend that first solo trips be at least 3 days long – preferably 5.
 You need enough time to get there, be excited, wonder what you were thinking going solo and then come out on the other side – as you almost certainly will.
 With a bit of patience you will be able to relax into the solo experience.
 Read First Time Solo Travel: Tips for Newbies

 - Ask for help.
 Reach out through your network and on social media for support.
 Perhaps we can help on the Solo Travel Society.
 We certainly have done so on a number of occasions.
-Here's one post that comes directly from a reader asking for help: When You’re Feeling Overwhelmed: 43 Tips for Traveling Alone.
+Here's one post that comes directly from a reader asking for help: Feeling Overwhelmed?
+How to Conquer First-Day Solo Travel Anxiety

 - Know that you're not alone.
 Even those of us who love to travel solo have our gripes about it.
 Read: The Hardest Part of Traveling Solo.